 Punctuality to school is important and students arriving after 8:40am will be issued a pastoral detention the same day at lunch.
 Punctuality to lesson is equally essential.
 Timely arrivals prevent students from missing vital content, causing disruption to the lesson, or forming habits of irresponsibility.
 Persistent lateness not only disrupts the learning environment but can also hinder academic progress.
-Our policy addresses this issue, imposing a 60-minute detention for students late to class five times in a week.
-For every subsequent late arrival, an extra 10 minutes will be added to the detention, capping at a maximum finish time of 5pm.
-This system reinforces the importance of punctuality and encourages students to value their educational commitments.
-If persistent lateness does not improve, it will be sanctioned in the following order:
+Our policy addresses this issue, imposing a 60-minute Head Teachers detention after school on the same day for students who are three times late to lesson in one day and a 30 minute Head Teachers detention after school on the same day for students we are late twice to lesson in the day.
+If persistent lateness does not improve, it will be monitored and sanctioned based on the escalation process shown in Appendix 8.